mesos/logstash/README.md

 This framework will try to launch a logstash-process per slave.

 The user writes logstash configuration files for the frameworks and docker images that he wants to support.
-The logstash-executor will then be able to extract logs *out of* any docker container and parse them according to the supplied configuration.
+Logstash-mesos will then be able to extract logs *out of* any docker container and parse them according to the supplied configuration.

 The configuration files can be supplied either trough the web UI of the scheduler or through writing